 V. The Foreign Language Department has a separate procedure to accept results from approved foreign language testing agencies and to allow petitions to gain credit for certain lower division courses by passing specific higher level courses with a grade of C or better.

-A. The Criminal Justice Department maintains a procedure to award division credit hours to individuals completing modules of a Peace Officer Standards and Training program certified by the state of Utah.
+A. The Criminal Justice Department maintains a procedure to award lower division credit hours to individuals completing modules of a Peace Officer Standards and Training program certified by the state of Utah.

 B. Credits awarded are in accordance to the USHE POST Credit Statement of Agreement, or its equivalent USHE Policy.

 C. Individuals requesting credits under this policy must be officially registered, or have an established WSU transcript, at the time the request for credit is made.

 D. Students requesting transfer of credits received under this Agreement, or equivalent USHE Policy, from other USHE institutions, may have the credits transferred to Weber State University, in accordance with the Transfer Credit policy, PPM 4-21a-III, and the Criminal Justice Department procedure to award the credits.

 E. Credit hours awarded under this agreement may not count toward completion of a graduate degree.

 F. The Univeristy will not require any tuition or fees for credits granted to students under PPM 4-21a-VII.